Nima-Khodabandelou/Notes/README.md

 		}
 		public class Tesla implements Vehicle {
 			public void turnOnICEngine()
-				// This new Vehicle is electric -> changes the program behavior!
+				// This new Vehicle is electric -> changes the
+				// program behavior!
 				//-> Liskov Substitution violated!
-				throw new AssertionError("Tesla doesn't have Internal Combustion (IC) engine!");
+				throw new AssertionError("Tesla doesn't have
+				Internal Combustion (IC) engine!");
 			}
 			public void accelerate() {
 				//Too much for Tesla!
 			}
-			// Possible Soultion -> Code another interface for taking into account the non-ICEngine ones.
+			// Possible Soultion -> Code another interface for
+			//taking into account the non-ICEngine ones.
 		}

       4- Interface Segregation: larger interfaces be splited into smaller ones -> More specific methods in each interface.

-      5- Dependency Inversion: Decoupling software modules -> high-level/low-level modules and details depend on abstractions.
+      5- Dependency Inversion: Decoupling software modules
+      -> high-level/low-level modules and details depend on abstractions.

 		example: